 Biological Waste from Laboratories

 Laboratories at SFSU generate both non-infectious (Risk Group-1) and some infectious or potentially infectious (Risk Group-2) waste as part of their research and teaching operations.
-Because of the variety of biological waste generated, a flow chart has been created to assist lab personnel.

 Most of the biological waste generated by SFSU laboratories are at Risk Level 1 (RG-1), requiring standard microbiological practices at Biosafety Level 1 (BSL-1).
 These materials are pose a zero to low risk of infection to lab personnel, the community or the environment.
 Waste generated is NOT subject to the California Medical Waste Management Act (MWMA).
 Practices have been established at SFSU to differentiate BSL-1 waste storage (non-biohazardous) and biohazardous (BSL-2) storage that IS subject to the MWMA.